Laboratorio-de-Pedometria/spsann-package/cran-comments.md

 ## Changes
-This is a major release of package ***spsann*** that includes several conceptual changes.
-Despite our efforts, it was not possible to guarantee the compatibility with previous versions.
-As such, the user will be warned about the changes upon attaching the package to the workspace.
-We have decided not to deprecate functions and function arguments because (1) this would require deprecating a lot of code, and (2) the user should first read the updated package documentation to understand the conceptual changes that we have made before using it.
-This should not be a major problem because, as of now, the number of users of ***spsann*** appears to be very limited -- all known users have been warned about this major release.
+Now ***spsann*** can be used to augment an existing sample configuration, that is, add new sampling points to a spatial sample configuration generated using ***spsann*** or any other means.
+To do so, when using one of the functions from the family of `optim...()` functions, the user must pass to the function argument `points` an object of class `list` containing two named sub-arguments: `fixed`, a matrix with the coordinates of the existing sample configuration -- kept fixed during the optimization --, and `free`, the number of sample points that should be added to the existing sample configuration -- free to move around during the optimization.

 ## Test environments
-* local x86_64-pc-linux-gnu (ubuntu 14.04), R 3.2.4
+* local x86_64-pc-linux-gnu (ubuntu 16.04), R 3.4.0
-* ubuntu 12.04.5 LTS (on travis-ci), R 3.2.3
+* ubuntu 12.04.5 LTS (on travis-ci), R 3.4.0
-* win-builder (devel and release)
+* win-builder -- R Under development (unstable) (2017-06-23 r72844)

 ## R CMD check results
 There were no ERRORs or WARNINGs.